This study guide has two parts:

 - University of Turku

-Students taking courses through Open University, please follow instructions from your own Open University.
+Students taking courses through the Open University at the University of Turku, please follow instructions of the Open University.

 SIGNING UP FOR COURSES AFTER YOU ARE ACCEPTED AS A STUDENT

-When a member university student is accepted to the Asianet courses, they are automatically registered to the courses they applied for in the application form.
+When students are accepted to the Asianet courses, they are automatically registered to the courses they applied for in the application form.
 If the particular course has an intake limit and the number of applicants exceeds it, it is possible that the student will not be accepted to the course.
 The student will be informed of this decision before the course start.